Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Results and discussion

 From the above discussion, it is clear that the QIBP algorithm can provide reliable nuclear mass predictions for nuclei near the experimentally known region.
 For nuclei far from the known region, although the QIBP algorithm globally adjusts HFB predictions toward the WS4 results, its ability to capture subtle physical effects in distant regions remains limited.
-This is because no nearby nuclei in the learning set can provide physical information about residual variations in these regions, which prevents the QIBP algorithm from capturing finer physical effects.
+When extrapolating toward the drip lines, several nuclei display negative values of the improvement ratio, indicating that the QIBP algorithm worsens the predictions of the original model for these nuclei.
+This results from the lack of nearby nuclei in the training set to provide sufficient physical information about residual variations in these regions, which prevents the QIBP algorithm from capturing finer physical effects.
+In addition, Eqs.~(\ref{E2}) and~(\ref{E3}) show that the predictions of the QIBP algorithm rely on nuclides in the training set with the same $Z$ or $N$ as the target nucleus.
+If no such nuclides are present in the training set, the QIBP algorithm is not applicable.
+These limitations are expected to be gradually resolved as more nuclear masses are precisely measured in experiments and as the algorithmic framework is further improved.

 Additionally, the same validation is performed for the CBP estimator.
 The $\sigma^{\mathrm{post}}$ obtained by the CBP estimator is 5.441 MeV, representing a 49.0\% decrease compared with $\sigma^{\mathrm{pre}}$.
 This indicates that the overall performance of the CBP estimator is weaker than that of the QIBP algorithm.
 Fig. \ref{fig4}(b) shows the optimization results of the CBP estimator in different regions.
 It can be seen that the QIBP algorithm exhibits more broadly and uniformly distributed regions with $\Delta\delta/\delta^{\mathrm{pre}} \ge 80\%$ than the CBP estimator, especially in the regions with $N \le 90$.
 Moreover, at the edges of the known region, the QIBP algorithm exhibits fewer areas with $\Delta\delta/\delta^{\mathrm{pre}} \le 0\%$ compared with the CBP estimator.
 This is due to the QIBP algorithm employing a more robust potential function to process nuclear mass data.
 It effectively accounts for more complex correlations and patterns in nuclear mass data and thus achieves better extrapolation than the CBP estimator.